wheelybird/luminary/README.md

 ## Configuration

-LDAP User Manager is configured entirely through environment variables.
+Luminary is configured entirely through environment variables.
 The main categories are:

 | Documentation | Description |
 |---------------|-------------|